-3. If the UE-DS-TT has reported a residence time to the PCF (see clause 4.16.5.1: SMF initiated SM Policy Association Modification), the PCF is configured with at least one 5QI that supports TSC QoS and TSC QoS is allowed for the Application Identifier, then the PCF provides the UE-DS-TT Residence time to the NEF in the Npcf_ TSCCapability_Request response.
+3. If the UE-DS-TT has reported a residence time to the PCF (see clause 4.16.5.1: SMF initiated SM Policy Association Modification), and if the PCF is pre-configured with a QoS policy for the application identifier. then the PCF provides the sum of UE-DS-TT Residence time and PDB as per the QoS policy for the application identifier to the NEF in the Npcf_ TSCCapability_Request response.
+If UE-DSTT residence time is not provided to PCF; then PCF provides the sum of a pre-configured UE-DS-TT Residence time and PDB as per the QoS policy for the application identifier to the NEF.
 Otherwise the PCF response to the NEF may indicate:

-- “TSC QoS is not supported” if there is no 5QI that supports TSC QoS

-- “UE delay is unknown” if no Residence Time has been reported by the UE

-- “TSC QoS not supported for AF-ID” if TSC QoS is not allowed for the AF
+- “QoS not supported for application ID

-4. For PDU Sessions for which a Residence Time is received from the PCF, the NEF aggregates UE-DS-TT residence time received from the PCF and per QoS configured UE to UPF/NW-TT delay to determine the 5GS delays for TSC.
+4.

-For each PDU Session, the NEF responds to the AF with TSC QoS Capability, which comprises one of:
+For each PDU Session, the NEF responds to the AF with QoS Capability, which comprises one of:

-The 5GS Delays for TSC if available (indicating TSC QoS is supported).

-The response from the PCF indicated in step 3.
+Supported maximun delay

 An indication that no PDU session could be found for the requested MAC addresses of devices, GPSIs or IP addresses

 NOTE 2: The PDU Session is not found if a MAC address provided by the AF is not known (eg: because it has not been detected by the UPF as a Source Address in an uplink frame), or where the AF provided IP address or GPSI is not recognized.